cakephp/docs/en/The-Manual/Common-Tasks-With-CakePHP/Data-Validation.rst

 last
 ----

-The ‘last‘ key can be set to a boolean value equivalent to either true or false.
+The 'last' key can be set to a boolean value equivalent to either true or false.

 If set to true and the current rule does not validate, the current